This post was most recently updated on July 13th, 2020.Reading Time: 4 minutes.

 You should make sure your adb and fastboot installation path is included in your PATH variable – or, alternatively, just open your command line window (as an admin) to the installation directory directly.

 Next you’ll need to make sure you can boot any media instead of the built-in one.
 To do this, connect the device with USB, debugging enabled, and run the following:

 If that gives you an error, try this command instead:

 After this, it’s supposed to be easy to flash TWRP to the device and boot to it using the commands below (the mentioned image needs to be in the folder you’re running the commands from):

 adb reboot bootloader fastboot flash recovery TWRP-3.0.2_TB-X103F-beta.img fastboot reboot

 That was successful for me.
 But Lenovo had, unfortunately, made more annoying decisions. +Vol and power would take the Android tablet to recover mode – but even with TWRP successfully flashed to the recovery partition, you’d always be greeted with the useless, out-of-the-box recovery mode.

 Curiously, though, -Vol takes the user to a diagnostics mode that’s in Chinese(?).
 I couldn’t make anything out of it, so I decided to pursue another route.

 I spent a while reflashing, using different medias, rebooting the device (which somehow takes multiple minutes), but to no avail.
-I couldn’t find a way to force the device to start in TWRP instead of the ootb recovery mode.
+I couldn’t find a way to force the device to start in TWRP instead of the out-of-the-box recovery mode.

-Long story short, there’s another workaround available.
 Using fastboot you can actually flash the whole device, if you have a suitable media at hand (I didn’t), or force booting to TWRP from a media that’s on your laptop.
 The latter ended up being my choice, and worked nicely.